-The bay of Chania is located in northern Crete, west of the city of Chania.
-The nesting beaches have a total length of approximately 13 km and are particularly popular during the summer months.
-The beaches host an average of about 100 loggerhead nests each year.
+The nesting beach of Chania is located in Northern Crete, west of the city of Chania.
+It has a total length of approximately 13 km and is particularly popular during the summer months.
+The beach hosts an average of about 100 loggerhead nests each year.

 Chania and the western part of Crete in general, is an important tourist destination with great natural beauty of the landscapes and beautiful beaches.
 In the old town of Chania one can enjoy the famous Venetian harbor.
 Unfortunately, tourism activities brings environmental pressure and threaten the nesting activity on the nesting beaches, which makes protection of the sea turtle in this area even more imperative.

 There is a management plan for sea turtle nesting in this area, proposed by ARCHELON to the competent authorities and businesses.
 It includes practical solutions for the conservation of the coastal zone and the sea turtles within a sustainable development scheme for tourism.